Changes are being proposed to the constitution. These will be put to a vote of the Annual General Meeting in January 2024.

-1.1 The object of the British Society for Eighteenth-Century Studies shall be the advancement of research, scholarship, and public education in particular by the promotion of the study of the cultural history of the eighteenth century.
-The Society shall be a charitable organisation as defined by United Kingdom charity law, and shall meet requirements set forth by the Charity Commission.
+1.1 The object of the British Society for Eighteenth-Century Studies shall be the advancement of research, scholarship, and public education by the promotion of the study of the culture and history of the eighteenth century, broadly conceived.
+The Society shall be a charitable organisation as defined by United Kingdom charity law and shall meet requirements set forth by the Charity Commission.

 1.2.1 collect and disseminate information on all matters affecting the said objects and exchange such information with other bodies having similar objects whether in Britain or overseas;

-1.2.3 organize and promote residential and non-residential conferences
+1.2.3 organise and promote residential and non-residential conferences;

-1.2.4 raise funds and invite and receive contributions from any individual or organisation whatsoever by way of subscriptions and otherwise PROVIDED THAT the Society shall not undertake permanent trading activities in raising funds for the said objects, and provided that such financial contributions shall not, in the view of the Society’s Executive Committee, compromise the Society’s integrity and independence in pursuit of its scholarly objectives.
+1.2.4 raise funds and invite and receive contributions from any individual or organisation whatsoever by way of subscriptions and otherwise provided that the Society shall not undertake permanent trading activities in raising funds for the said objects, and provided that such financial contributions shall not, in the view of the Society’s Council, compromise the Society’s integrity and independence in pursuit of its scholarly objectives;

-1.2.5 distribute funds to projects deemed to advance scholarly and public understanding of the eighteenth century, subject to a process of peer review.
+1.2.5 distribute funds and bursaries to organisations and individuals deemed to advance scholarly and public understanding of the ‘long’ eighteenth century;

 1.2.7 do all such other lawful things as are necessary for the attainment of the said objects.